abhinemani/abhinemani.github.io/_posts/2017-05-20-What-I-have-learned-from-my-many-teachers.md

 layout: single
 title: What I have learned from my many teachers
 categories: Essays
-subhead: I was recently asked to speak at my alma mater (Claremont McKenna College) about my career and how CMC helped shape and empower it.
-Being…
+subhead: I was recently asked to speak at my alma mater (Claremont McKenna College) about my career and how CMC helped shape and empower it...
 date: '2017-05-20T01:47:22.276Z'
 pubdate: May 2017
 img: 1__a32VhVCgSdHMMR729fJ9__g.jpeg